TechJunkie is a BOX20 Media Company

-Following the popularity of Making a Murderer and Amanda Knox, Netflix unveiled a new true crime series in 2017 that, while not quite reaching the fame and popularity of Making a Murderer, stirred up feelings and emotions in all sorts of true crime-fanatics.
+Following the popularity of Making a Murderer and Amanda Knox, Netflix unveiled another true crime series in 2017 that, while not quite reaching the fame and popularity of Making a Murderer, stirred up feelings and emotions in all sorts of true crime-fanatics.
 Directed by Ryan White, The Keepers follows the 1969 unsolved murder of Sister Cathy Cesnik, a nun who taught English and drama at the Archbishop Keough High School in Baltimore, Maryland.
 The film follows her former students, who remain steadfast in their belief that Sister Cathy’s murder was the result of a cover-up to deal with Cesnik’s belief that a priest at the school had participated in sexual abuse.
 The story unfolds over seven episodes, investigating the known facts surrounding the murder, the motives, and the possible leads.

 A Netflix original film released in 2017, Casting JonBenet is one of the more unique documentaries featured on this list.
 While the film does feature and tell the story behind the murder of JonBenet Ramsey, a child beauty queen who was found dead in the basement of her parents’ home eight hours after she was reported missing on Christmas 1996, the film presents the story while featuring the casting of a fictional JonBenet Ramsey film, testing various Colorado-based actors to fill the roles of John and Patsy Ramsey, brother Burke Ramsey, John Mark Karr, a teacher who falsely confessed to the murder, several Boulder police officers and officials and JonBenet herself.
 Throughout the audition process, the actors reveal their own emotion about the case, offering speculation around who killed JonBenet.